-- ★6: Performance Studies courses in an instrument or voice: AUMUS 396 and 496. - ★13-15: Music options.
-For a student taking AUMUS 196 and 197 instead of AUMUS 195, only ★13 of Music options are available. - iii. ★3: AUMUS 476, an interdisciplinary research project involving music and another discipline.
+- ★6: Additional applied music credits in the designated primary instrument or voice.
+Note: Consult Department of Fine Arts for details. - ii. ★13-15: Music options.
+For a student taking AUMUS 196 and 197 instead of AUMUS 195, only ★13 of Music options are available. - ±3: AUMUS 476, an interdisciplinary research project involving music and another discipline.